davestewart/nuxt-content-assets/README.md

 }
 ```

-To completely replace supported extensions, use `extensions`:
+To replace extensions, use `extensions`:

 ```ts
 {